hoangduytran/blender-manual/manual/modeling/geometry_nodes/mesh/operations/extrude_mesh.rst

    Standard geometry output.

 Top
-   A boolean field output containing the top new top geometry.
-The :ref:`domain <attribute-domains>` depends on the selected mode.
-In *Vertex* mode, this is a selection of the new vertices.
+   A boolean field indicating the "top" elements in the extrusion.
+In *Vertex* mode, these are the new vertices;
-   In *Edge* mode, this is a selection of the duplicated edges and in *Face* mode, it is a selection of the new faces.
+   in *Edge* mode, the new edges; and in *Face* mode, the moved faces.

 Side
-   A boolean field output containing the "side" of the new geometry.
-In *Vertex* mode, it selects the new edges, in *Edge* mode, the new faces, and in *Face* mode, the new side faces are selected, which are all of the new faces that aren't in the *Top* selection.
+   A boolean field indicating the "side" elements in the extrusion.
+In *Vertex* mode, these are the new edges;
+   in *Edge* mode, the new faces; and in *Face* mode, too, the newly generated faces (as opposed to the moved ones).

 Examples